-In general, tasks and windows are the same for all classes, but the specific map area and designation of turnpoints as out-landing zones or not may vary between classes.
+In general, tasks and windows are the same for all classes, but the specific map area and designation of outlanding zones or not may vary between classes.
 This is due to the limitations on suitable landing fields for PL classes.